 - Use the district’s grievance procedure concerning a complaint.
 See policy FNG(LOCAL).

-Before a student receives human sexuality instruction, the district must obtain written consent from the student’s parent.
-Parents will be sent a request for written consent at least 14 days before the instruction.
+Before a student may be provided with human sexuality instruction, the district must obtain written consent from the student’s parent.
+Parents will be sent a request for written consent not later than the 14th day before the date on which the human sexuality instruction begins.
 (HB 1525)